Stay Tuned: Muskoka Music Festival’s Back for 2023

 Photo of Miranda Mulholland and friends courtesy Muskoka Music Festival

-The 2022 edition of the Muskoka Music Festival comes to Gravenhurst this August and promises to cement the town’s already impressive reputation as a centre for great music events.
+The 2023 edition of the Muskoka Music Festival came to Gravenhurst this August and cemented the town’s already impressive reputation as a center for great music events.

 Conceived by acclaimed singer-songwriter and Roaring Girl Records owner Miranda Mulholland, the festival continues to garner attention thanks to its roster of top Canadian musical talent.
-Headlining this year is Juno nominated artist Terra Lightfoot, with other acts including a much-anticipated performance by The Devin Cuddy Band led by the son of the legendary Jim Cuddy of Blue Rodeo fame, who performed during the festival’s inaugural season.
+Headlining this year is award-winning Canadian artist Loreena McKennitt, with other acts including a much-anticipated performance by JUNO Award-nominated, award-winning, and internationally renowned contemporary folk artist Dayna Manning.

-The timing is perfect, heralding a much-welcome return to normal for Muskoka’s music scene after the disruption of the Covid pandemic.
-And to celebrate, Mulholland, an internationally acclaimed performer, has once again tapped into her family roots and brings a stellar list of big names to the heart of Muskoka for the three-day festival that takes place from August 19th to 21st.
+Mulholland, an internationally acclaimed performer herself, has once again tapped into her family roots and brings a stellar list of big names to the heart of Muskoka for the three-day festival that takes place from August 18th to 20th.

 It’s not surprising that Mulholland’s first choice as the location for the return of this momentous cultural festival celebrating Canada’s raw, eclectic, and ever-changing music scene was the Town of Gravenhurst.